jamiebutterworth2016/machine-learning/README.md

 First use unsupervised learning to categorise data into groups (ideally two groups for simplicity) and generate a classification column.\
 Then use a supervised learning model to:

-- Read the column values of a data row.
+- Read the values of a data row.
 - Compare the row with rows in the groups.
 - Place the row into the group with the most similar values.